-Consent is described as a clear yes, enthusiastic, freely given, active and not assumed, and ongoing.
-It’s vital that consent be a part of any relationship, whether it’s dating, marriage, or any other type of committed relationship.
+Consent is a vital part of any relationship, whether it is in dating, marriage, or any other type of committed relationship.

-“When we talk about ‘no means no,’ we are putting the entire responsibility of whether a sexual act happens on the recipient,” Leavitt remarked.
-“We’re taking away any responsibility from the person who is asking for it.”
+"When we talk about 'no means no,' we are putting the entire responsibility of whether a sexual act happens on the recipient," Leavitt remarked.
+"We are taking away any responsibility from the person who is asking for it."

 Leavitt described the healing process in six steps:

-At BYU, there are multiple avenues for survivors seeking help.
-There is the victim advocate office, law enforcement, Title IX, rape crisis centers/hotlines, BYU Counseling and Psychological Services, Women’s Services and Resources, and a Victims of Crime office.
+At BYU there are multiple avenues for survivors seeking help.
+There is the victim advocate office, law enforcement, Title IX, rape crisis centers/hotlines, BYU Counseling and Psychological Services, Women's Services and Resources, and Utah's Victims of Crime office.

 Hope, healing, and help can be found in these campus resources.
-Whether a roommate or oneself comes across a sexual assault issue, a knowledge of these available resources can make a difference.
+A knowledge of these available resources can make a difference.